poaq/onehand/readme.md

 1 = 1 euro
 1 = 100 cents

-Project isnt build on matrix and state pattern.
+Project isnt build on matrix and state pattern, i wanted explore new things.